Directed by: Herschell Gordon Lewis

 LOW POINT: “PROVE you love me!”
-Then he proceeds to rape the camera with a slightly blurry close-up.
+Then he proceeds to sexually assault the camera with a slightly blurry close-up.
 I know we boys are pretty stupid, but that’s just outright lame.

 Or maybe when the “smart girl” is dumb enough to believe Ramses when he’s tricking her into saying all of the words of the rites just before he raises his machete to kill her.
 (Wait…they had machetes in ancient Egypt?)